naru94/Facial-Recognition-using-OpenCV/README.md

 Open Jupyter Notebook and you are ready to go.

-Follow Windows 7+ install when using Python IDLE
+Windows 7+ and Python IDLE
 ================================================
 ### 1.1 Install Python